rusefi/rusefi_documentation/Miata-NA-48-pin-board-for-MRE-(version-0.2).md

 - Close the case*
 - Plug in connectors and drive

-*You may want to omit the "close the case" step for now.
+*You may want to not put the lid on the case for now.
 That makes it easier to connect to the unit with a laptop using a micro USB cable.
 See below: USB connection.

 One of the mounting screws needs three M4 washers because the case has a recessed thread- the stock ECU has a heat sink at that location.
 The washers may be included with your kit.
 They go here:
 ![M4 washers mounting](Hardware/pnp_microRusEfi_48na/M4_washers_mtg_hole.png)